emranxec/KeepLearning/README.md

 - **_how do we implement queries in microservice architecture?_**
 > CQRS suggests splitting the application into two parts — the command side and the query side.

-> The command side handles the Create, Update, and Delete requests.
+> The command side handles the Creation, Update, and Delete requests.

 > The query side handles the query part by using the materialized views.